H.R. 1689 (119th)Bill Overview

 01 · The brief

-The bill requires the Secretary of Homeland Security to designate Haiti for Temporary Protected Status (TPS) for 18 months beginning August 3, 2025, with the phrase “notwithstanding any other provision of law” making the designation mandatory.
+The bill requires the Secretary of Homeland Security to designate Haiti for Temporary Protected Status (TPS) notwithstanding other law.

 Contention65/100